-Coincidentally, a friend and fellow City of Hope supporter shared an article about gifting real estate to fund a charitable remainder trust (CRT).
-Intrigued, Chuck called his accountant and financial advisor.
-After researching the benefits, their advisors agreed with the Trudeaus that a CRT could address both their financial needs as well as their wish to support City of Hope.
+Coincidentally, a friend and fellow City of Hope supporter shared an article about gifting real estate to fund a charitable remainder trust.
+Intrigued, Chuck called their accountant and financial advisor.
+After researching the benefits, including lifetime income and significant tax benefits, their advisor agreed with the Trudeaus that a charitable trust could address their financial needs as well as their wish to support City of Hope.

 They made a donation of appreciated real estate — a multifamily apartment building — to fund the charitable trust.
 With one gift, they invested in important research on pediatric cancer at City of Hope, gave themselves the ability to enjoy retirement without the burden of being landlords and established lifetime payments that replaced the rental income from their building.
 They also avoided the capital gains tax they would have owed on a sale and received a charitable income tax deduction.
 “The income we receive from the charitable trust is actually greater than the net rental income produced when we owned the properties,” notes Chuck.

 Nancy shares, “We wanted to do some good in the future while receiving a steady cash flow for the rest of our lives.
 We looked at the numbers with our CPA and, with the income from the charitable trust and the tax benefits, we’re coming out ahead financially — and no more calls about a broken hot water heater in the middle of the night!”

 The Trudeaus were so pleased with their gift that they donated a second property to their charitable trust.
 “When we retired, we bought a condominium in a lovely community,” explains Chuck.
 “Realizing that we wanted to stay in the area, we decided to buy a house.
 Even though we didn’t want to be landlords again, we found ourselves renting out the condo to other new community members.”
 Donating the condo was the perfect solution.